zzak00/nlp_with_transformers_visualizations/chapter1.md

 3. **Fine-Tuning**: The language model undergoes further refinement, incorporating a classification layer for the specific target task, such as text classification.

-The following exemple explain the process of building a twitter sentiment cassifier using transfer learning.
+The following example explains the process of building a Twitter sentiment classifier using transfer learning.

 ![Figure 7 :](<visuals/Screenshot 2023-10-31 at 10-19-37 1667131605803.png>)